Historic photos, ‘intriguing text’ prompts creation of new book about the Shuswap - Vernon Morning Star

 While he describes the process of producing the book a chore, Cooperman says the effort has been rewarding.

-“So many people are interested in history,” he says.
+“So many people are interested in history,” he said.
 “It deepens our understanding of our home place, and the more we know about it, the more we’ll appreciate it and care for it.”

 Cooperman is grateful to the organizations and businesses who have provided financial support, and expects The Shuswap Country about the life and travels of pioneer Erskine Burnett to be available within a month or two.